Last Updated on

 - Late diagnosis of the disease can further increase the chances of preterm labour by nine folds

-The complications of TB in pregnancy also gravely affect the baby in several ways.
+The complications of TB in pregnancy also gravely affects the baby in several ways.
 Some of these are as follows:

 - Can cause a swelling in the liver or the spleen